If you need help accessing our website, call 855-698-9991

 Additional surgery may be needed if the band is placed too tightly around the stomach, making it difficult to eat and drink, or if the band slips out of place, pushing the stomach upward and causing acid reflux, vomiting, or pain.
 After surgery, band slippage can occur when people eat too quickly or if they don’t stop when they’re full.
 This results in chronic regurgitation, which can dislodge the band.

-Lap-Band surgery is recommended only for people who are able to return for monthly follow-up visits.
+Lap-Band surgery is recommended only for people who can return for monthly for the first year of follow-up visits.

 What to Expect After Bariatric Surgery